Nishonoseki stable (active): History

 That same month, the newly renamed Nishonoseki recruited an 18-year-old student from his hometown Ibaraki Prefecture's Ushiku Senior High School, whom he had spotted while frequenting the school's sumo club.
-In March 2022 the stable recruited a pair of identical twins, Hayashiryū and Rinko, from the same Nagano sumo club as former ōzeki Mitakeumi.
-In March 2023 the stable also announced the recruitment of 22-year-old amateur yokozuna Daiki Nakamura, a graduate of Nippon Sport Science University.
-Defined as "the most eagerly awaited prospect to come out of collegiate sumo in decades," Nakamura–who took the shikona "Ōnosato"–began his professional career at the rank of makushita 10 via the makushita tsukedashi system.
+In March 2022 the stable recruited a pair of identical twins, Hayashiryū and Rinko, from the same Nagano sumo club as former Mitakeumi.
+In March 2023 the stable also announced the recruitment of 22-year-old amateur Daiki Nakamura, a graduate of Nippon Sport Science University.
+Defined as "the most eagerly awaited prospect to come out of collegiate sumo in decades," Nakamura–who took the "Ōnosato"–began his professional career at the rank of 10 via the system.